trenzy/BRKDCN-2607/README.md

 - 1 `ACCESS_POLICIES` which configures ACI Fabric access policies for both end points (and EPGs) in our Tenant `PROD` as well as for an L3Out which will be used to connect to an upstream NX-OS device

-- 2 `PROD` which provisions a ACI Tenant and associated child policies (VRF, Bridge-Domain, BD Subnet, etc.)
+- 2 `PROD` which provisions a ACI Tenant and associated child policies (VRF, Bridge-Domain, BD Subnet, etc.).
+It also contains a file (l3out.tf) which provisions infrastructure for L3Outs from ACI.

-- 3 `L3OUT` which provisions an L3Out to an external NX-OS switch to show reachability from a host in the `PROD` Tenant.

 This was developed and tested with Terraform version 1.9.3 and latest version of the Terraform ACI provider (2.15.0 at the time this was developed)